Cult of Chucky: Accolades

 The film received a nomination for Best DVD or Blu-ray Release at the 44th Saturn Awards.

 Sequel

 In February 2018, a Child's Play television series was announced to be in the works, with involvement from Mancini and producer David Kirschner, and is a continuation of the film's story arc.
 Mancini also stated that as well as the series, feature films will still continue.
 The series, titled Chucky, premiered in October 2021; features the return of several cast members, including Brad Dourif, Fiona Dourif, Alex Vincent, Christine Elise, and Jennifer Tilly.

+In September 2024, the series was canceled after three seasons.